kbaseIncubator/kbase-ui-docs/docs/documentation/using-github-pages.md

 1. Ruby is built into macOS, and the version should be fine
    - to check just type `ruby --version` into Terminal; the version must be greater than 2.1
 2. Install `Bundler`
-   - From Terminal, enter `sudo gem install bundler`
+   - From Terminal, enter `sudo gem install -n /usr/local/bin bundler`
 3. Create github pages gemfile

    - In the `/docs` folder of your repo, create the file `Gemfile` with the following contents: